 I am Bill Schaller retired and working part time farming and now devoting more time to caring for our field English Cocker Spaniels.
 Our English Cockers live with us in our home.
 All puppies are born and raised in our house.
-We also babysit the grand children during the week and the kids play with our 4 English Cockers and the puppies when we have a litter.
+We have 8 grand children and the kids play with our 3 English Cockers and the puppies when we have a litter.
 They are very affectionate.

 I hunt pheasants in Wisconsin, South/North Dakota, and Iowa.
-A working licensed guide in Wisconsin and get many compliments from my clients.
+I guide on Learn to Hunts for new hunters through Pheasants Forever.
 I trained Duke, Brandy, Sage & Max for guide hunting.
 I also train started pups.
 All the owners have reported that the puppies have turned into excellant hunters and great companions in the home.
 We stay in contact with our new friends after they get a pup to answer questions and offer assistance.
 Many have become good friends.
 References available upon request.

 Call to get on our puppy waiting list.
 608-697-2561